Return to Home Page

 Time: 7Hrs 45Mins

 We met at the Rhiconich Hotel not long after 07:30 and continued on along the A838 to leave one car at NC293555 at the end of Loch Tarbhaidh.
-We then all piled-in to the other car and drove round to NC297402, near Achfary.
+We then all piled into the other car and drove round to NC297402, near Achfary.
 By 08:20 we were on our way along the road/track towards Lone bothy.

 Click here to see a map of the route undertaken